How To Value A Real Estate Brokerage?

-Before you can value a real estate brokerage, you must consider different factors such as profit, loss, salary, benefits, depreciation, interests, and other expenses.
+To value a real estate brokerage, you must consider different factors such as profit, benefits, depreciation, interests, and other expenses.

-Even though real estate brokerages are in the same business, they still differ in valuation.
+Even though real estate brokerages are in the same business, they differ in valuation.

 If brokerage owners decide to put up their firm for sale, they need to know their brokerage valuation to see if it is the right time.